kolliparap/dsiplusoutcomes/roadmap/week01/readme.md

 Homework due next Monday at 7 pm:
 - [Vision + Goals worksheet](https://docs.google.com/forms/d/e/1FAIpQLSdMjwRUlhr4UXynJrsuXTSak-u2SfxCBpSfIrpNcsT24KEeDA/viewform)
 - Review [Organizations that have hired GA DSI Graduates](https://docs.google.com/spreadsheets/d/13eaZyvN3Mr6TW9cbxg3H7Fk4K54r1XJEZWrx36Q2n1w/edit?usp=sharing)
 - Find 3 Organizations that pique your interest, could be from the list above or from your own research.
-Keep this in your own personal list, we won't be collecting it but will be asking about it in 1:1 meetings.
+Keep this in your own personal list and/or job tracker, we won't be collecting it but will be asking about it in 1:1 meetings.
 This will set you up for success post graduation.

-By completing the worksheet you have submitted your homework this week

 ## Further Reading and Resources:
 [Intro to Outcomes Slide Deck](https://drive.google.com/file/d/1k2_R4mZe3100gQ8UOFHSsBsrjpDcDBOm/view?usp=sharing)